CompRhys/roost/README.md

 ## Disclaimer
 This in research code and it is shared without support or any guarentee on its quality.
 However, if you do find an error please submit a pull request or raise an issue and I will try my best to solve it.

+## TODO:
+* Include the stiochiometric weights in the message function
+* Update weighting via hebbian type algorithm to strengthen anion-cation type weights and weaken anion-anion and cation-cation weights.
+* Recursive passing of structures
+* Implement Common ion embeddings for inorganic ions